Akhmed Zakayev: In exile

-2022 support for Ukraine
+In 2021, Zakayev expressed his condolences to the friends and relatives of the killed head of "Islamic State – Caucasus Province", Aslan Byutukayev, calling him and his followers "best of the best representatives of our people", a statement that met criticism from Ramzan Kadyrov.

+In September 2021, Zakayev released a statement on behalf of the Chechen government-in-exile regarding the Fall of Kabul and the conquest of Afghanistan by the Taliban.
+According to researcher Aslan Doukaev, the statement was "cautious", as it voiced concerns over "possible violations of fundamental human rights" and urged the Taliban to not abuse their power, pointing out that Muhammad had also behaved mercifully upon conquering Mecca.
+Doukaev contrasted Zakayev's wording with much more enthusiastic comments made by Islamist Chechen separatists.

+Increased activism amid the Russian invasion of Ukraine

 In 2022, Russia launched a full invasion of Ukraine.
 At this point, several anti-Kadyrov Chechen militant groups like the Dzhokhar Dudayev Battalion and the Sheikh Mansur Battalion were already fighting for Ukraine.
 In May 2022, Zakayev travelled to Kyiv and met with Ukrainian officials for "confidential" talks.
-Later, the creation of the "Separate Special Purpose Battalion of the Chechen Republic's Armed Forces" was announced by Zakayev; this unit officially styled itself as continuation of Armed Forces of the Chechen Republic of Ichkeria.
+Later, the creation of the "Separate Special Purpose Battalion of the Chechen Republic's Armed Forces" was announced by Zakayev; this unit officially styled itself as the continuation of the Armed Forces of the Chechen Republic of Ichkeria.
 A fourth separatist unit, called "Khamzat Gelayev Joint Task Detachment" was also founded.
 As the Russo-Ukrainian War continued to escalate, the pro-Ukrainian Chechen separatists increasingly framed the war as a chance to restore the Chechen Republic of Ichkeria.
 On 18 October 2022, Ukraine's parliament recognized the Chechen Republic of Ichkeria as "temporarily occupied" state.
 Zakayev had lobbied in support of this resolution.

+In November 2023, the "Congress of the Peoples of the North Caucasus" (a political alliance of various northern Caucasus separatist groups) appointed Zakayev the head of its Defense Commission alongside Akhmad Akhmedov, Sheikh Mansur Battalion deputy commander.
+The Congress aims at coordinating the different separatist exiles to unite their efforts against Russia.